Introduction

 My Mom, Betty Lou Wood Ferrell, was age 11.
 My Dad, Earl Henry Ferrell, was age 16.

-Place the recent political trivialities (i.e., the 1/6/2021 start of the USSA, the beginning of the fall of this once great nation, etc.) into the context of D-Day 6/6/1944.
-Doing so will provide everlasting focus.
+Place the recent political trivialities (e.g., the transition, on 1/6/2021, of the USA into the USSA, marking the beginning of the fall of this once great nation) into the context of D-Day, on June 6, 1944.
+Doing so will provide historical focus.
 Read or watch a few documentaries, if you need to do so.

-Aside from a random mention in the news (TV, radio, paper, online), I wonder how many folks in this once great nation even remembered – or cared, sadly.
-I did not find any D-Day movie or documentary on TV, at the times I searched.
-This was another example of the early stages in the fall of this once great nation.
+Aside from a random mention in the news media, I wonder how many folks, in this once great nation, even remembered -- or cared.
+I did not find any D-Day movie or documentary on TV, at the times when I searched.
+This was another example, of the early stages, in the fall of this once great nation.
 Give it about 70 more years or so.

 Conclusion

 Jesus, the Christ, paid the ultimate sacrifice for our everlasting freedom.
 Many have accepted the free gift of salvation and freedom.
 Many have not.
-Wisdom dictates that the have nots will join the haves.
+Wisdom dictates that those, who have not, will join those of us who have.

 No comments: